NEXT EVENT: July 9, 2026 - Landscape Social Night

 Metro Vancouver Water Restrictions

-Metro Vancouver Water Restrictions: Stage 2 and Stage 3
+Metro Vancouver Water Restrictions: Stage 3

 Metro Vancouver (MV) has implemented water restrictions in response to significant water supply and infrastructure challenges affecting the regional system.
 This year's snowpack is approximately 22% of normal, creating uncertainty about reservoir recharge later in the season.
 At the same time, capacity has been reduced by the Stanley Park Water Supply Tunnel project, with the First Narrows Crossing currently out of service.